IBMStreams/samples/General/SensorMonitor/README.md

 - Create credentials for the service(found under the *Service credentials* section of the service instance).
 See [this link for step by step instructions](https://console.bluemix.net/docs/services/MessageHub/messagehub127.html#connect_standard_external)
 - Copy and paste the credentials into `etc/messagehub.json`.
 - Create a topic called `sensorData` in the Event Streams Service.
-- Launch `PublishSensorData` first to send sensor readings to IBM Event Streams.
+- Launch `PublishData` first to send sensor readings to IBM Event Streams.
     - Optionally set the  `numSensors`: Number of sensors to simulate.
 - Then launch `SensorMonitorMain`, which is the main application.
 Optionally set the `window_size_in_seconds`, default is 15 seconds.
 The application will compute a 15 second rolling average of each sensor's data.